1ceaham/1ceaham.github.io/content/page/CV.md

 # Publications and Presentations

 [Google Scholar.](https://scholar.google.com/citations?user=R9Q-myYAAAAJ)

+**_Toward Three-Dimensional Computation of the Acoustic Energy-Stress Tensor._
+Aidan Meacham.
+PhD Thesis, Sorbonne Université (2021).**

+The energy-stress tensor method is a theoretical approach to approximating the energetic contours of the "stochastic reverberation" using continuity equations between acoustical energy density, sound intensity, and momentum flux.
+These quantities may all be collected in a single tensor called the energy-stress tensor, which represents the connection between invariants in the acoustic field and the conservation equations relating its terms.
+This approach was previously demonstrated to be capable of representing the diffuse field in spaces that could be characterized as being one- or two-dimensional with respect to the characteristic length of the tensor quantities, such as a hallway or a floor of an office building.
+The thesis aims to extend these findings by a number of avenues: checking the frequency validity of previously derived models, introducing a source term and redefining the model in terms of a finite volume time domain (FVTD) approach, auralizing the results in the context of a hybrid acoustical model, and finally, providing a framework to explore the behavior of the tensor in larger three-dimensional spaces.
+Temporally and spatially averaged values of the tensor may be calculated directly in terms of the acoustic velocity potential in a pressure-velocity FVTD simulation, giving preliminary information regarding possible assumptions for future models without requiring exhaustive physical measurement.
+This may be used in future work to characterize simulation parameters in terms of geometry and materials properties rather than physical measurements.

 **_Auralization of a Hybrid Sound Field using an Energy-Stress Tensor Based Model._
 Aidan Meacham, Roland Badeau, Jean-Dominique Polack.